drmikeh/recipes/primo-recipes/beer-can-chicken-1.md

 ## Ingredients
 * 1 or 2 whole chickens
-* Basic BBQ Rub with Rosemary and/or Thime
+* Basic BBQ Rub with Rosemary and/or Thyme
-* Liquid = beer + balsamic vinegar + olive oil + apple cidar vinegar
+* Liquid = beer + balsamic vinegar + olive oil + apple cider vinegar
   - 1/2 liquid in can
   - 1/2 liquid in a sprayer